(3 min read)

-While it's very important for everyone to continue with social distancing, there's also a lot of “medical distancing” going on.
+While few people continue with social distancing, there's also a lot of “medical distancing” going on.
 In short, people are distancing themselves from doctor visits, checkups, and procedures they actually need, because they're trying to stay away from medical facilities where they feel their risk of catching COVID-19 might be higher.

-According to a recent article in the New York Times, the level of preventive care in the United States has plummeted.
-Just in April, for example, there were almost no colonoscopies, and vaccinations were down a staggering 60 percent.
+According to the New York Times, the level of preventive care in the United States has plummeted.
+For example, colonoscopies have nosedived, and vaccinations were down a staggering 60 percent.
 While that's a problem, it's not the biggest problem.
 The largest concern for many health care providers is that they don't see any signs that this missed health care will be made up in the future.
 In other words, people skipped it and they're just going to keep skipping it.

 Why?
 Primarily because they don't feel safe going to medical facilities.

 The CDC confirms that this is an issue, stating that nearly 41 percent of adults have skipped out on needed or preventive healthcare since COVID-19 became the focus of the news and much of the healthcare community.
 Delayed care will have a ripple effect on employee health.
 Getting employees back to health and wellness is the objective, and existing health issues for many employees have gotten worse since the pandemic.

 Cancer diagnoses have seen a sharp decline, but it's not because cancer has gone away.
 It's because people aren't going to the doctor so they aren't being diagnosed.
 But putting off the diagnosis also means putting off the treatment.
 That could mean a long road back to health for some employees, and an inability to get back to health at all for others.

 That's not to mention the mental health costs of avoiding care, and the spike in the risk of depression that comes with a societal climate of fear and uncertainty.